ordowerm/modemaster_react/README.md

 ### - Using the Fetch API to Access Constants:
 - There's no practical reason to do this, as far as I can tell, since it forces me to do extra error checking, adds overhead, and parses JSON unnecessarily.
 - With that said, some jobs I'm applying to want me to know how to use REST API, and this is a reasonable facsimile of it.
 I use the Fetch API just to prove that I know how to consume JSON-formatted RESTful API.

+## To Do:
+- Add instructions for how to use --> for usability, potentially store whether they've already seen the "how to use" section as a cookie, so that they don't have to revisit it every time?
+- Continue to fine-tune formatting/styling (text size, etc.)
+- Potentially add animations
+- Extend app to accommodate Harmonic Minor modes
+- Gradually extend app to accommodate specific key signatures --> may require substantial refactoring.
+First need to decide whether I should programmatically generate that content or use a database.
+- Add menu to provide user access to extended features
+- Possibly allow for landscape orientation for certain resolutions?